 Recommended by Daniel James of Layer Culture

-When looking to an eco friendly backpack there are so many options on the market.
-Although I have found it difficult to find backpacks that contain the word ECO or actually promote eco friendliness, I managed to find one in my local outdoor shop.
+When looking for an eco-friendly backpack there are so many options on the market.
+Although it can be difficult to find backpacks that contain the word ECO or actually promote eco-friendliness, you might be lucky and find them in your local outdoor shop.

-As a massive fan of backpacks, I wanted to carry something light that could work as a carry on bag.
-Luckily, I found the Lowe Alpine Carry on 45 which is a great eco-friendly option because of its fluorocarbon-free fabric.
+This backpack from Lowe Alpine Carry on 45 is a great lightweight and eco-friendly option because of its fluorocarbon-free fabric.

-I had never realized that the material companies use for backpacks, to make the material waterproof, uses long-chain chemicals that can leach from the material and gradually find their way into water systems.
-What happens is that this chemical overtime bioaccumulates in the environment and via the water systems, they enter the food chain.
+To make the material waterproof, companies use long-chain chemicals that can leach from the material and gradually find their way into water systems.
+What happens is that this chemical over time bioaccumulates in the environment and via the water systems, they enter the food chain.
 Which of course then has the potential to cause many problems for both wildlife and people.

 The good news is that all backpacks by Lowe Alpine now use this fluorocarbon-free fabric.
 So, now that you have this information, you can shop with confidence knowing that you’re not potentially damaging the environment with your next purchase.